isogeo/isogeo-api-py-minsdk/README.rst

 - [X] additional search parameter to automatically get full results without have to iterate with _limit and _offset
 - [X] option (`ALL`) to quickly get every subresources through _include parameter
 - [X] method to easily download Isogeo hosted data
+- [/] automatic check on values passed into query parameter to the API - *Work in progress*
 - [-] handle proxies setting (only for basic auth - not PAC nor NTLM)